Improved local models and new Bell inequalities via Frank-Wolfe algorithms: Analytical decomposition

 Given the objective point $v_0\bp$ and the last iterate $\bx_T$ of the algorithm, we can write

-Note that, in case $\|\bx_T-v_0\bp\|_2=0$, such a procedure is not needed as the output of the algorithm is already a valid analytical decomposition.
-By construction, $\by$ satisfies $\|\by\|_2=1$ so that we can apply \cref{lem:ball} according to which such a point is local.
-That is, we have exhibited a convex decomposition of $\bp$ in which $\bx_T$ has a local model constructed by the algorithm and $\by$ is also local because its 2-norm is smaller than one.
+Note that, in case $1-\nu_2=0$, i.e., $\|\bx_T-v_0\bp\|_2=0$, such a procedure is not needed as the output of the algorithm is already a valid analytical decomposition.
+Then, by construction, $\by$ satisfies $\|\by\|_2=1$ so that we can use the following result, whose proof can be found in \cref{app:lemma}, to claim that $\by$ is local.

+\begin{lemma} The closed unit ball for the 2-norm is contained in the local polytope. \end{lemma}

+In summary, we have exhibited a convex decomposition of $\bp$ in which $\bx_T$ has a local model constructed by the algorithm and $\by$ is also local because its 2-norm is smaller than 1.
 Note that, as in~\cite{HQV+17}, we round up the weights of the output of the algorithm to get an analytical $\bx_T$.